parthmehta596/Dice-Toss/README.md

 # Dice-Toss
-A toss to decide the winner using 2 dice
+A toss to decide the winner using 2 dice.
+Uses HTML5, CSS3 and Javascript.